Frost000/Chrome-Sports-Scores/README.md

-# Chrome-Image-Flipper
+# Chrome-Sports-Scores

-Small Chrome extension used to flip images vertically or horizontally.
+Chrome Extension to see sports teams score on the fly.

 # How to